paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     engage in particular transactions.
 Any police power to regulate individuals as such, as opposed to their activities, remains vested in the States.
-                     Cite as: 567 U. S. ____ (2012)           27

-                       Opinion of ROBERTS, C. J.

        The Government argues that the individual mandate can be sustained as a sort of exception to this rule, because health insurance is a unique product.
 According to the Government, upholding the individual mandate would
-    not justify mandatory purchases of items such as cars or broccoli because, as the Government puts it, “[h]ealth in- surance is not purchased for its own sake like a car or broccoli; it is a means of financing health-care consump- tion and covering universal risks.”
-Reply Brief for United States 19.
+    not justify mandatory purchases of items such as cars or broccoli because, as the Government puts it, “[h]ealth insurance is not purchased for its own sake like a car or broccoli; it is a means of financing health-care consumption and covering universal risks.”
 But cars and broccoli are no more purchased for their “own sake” than health insurance.
 They are purchased to cover the need for transportation and food.

        The Government says that health insurance and health care financing are “inherently integrated.”
-Brief for United States 41.
 But that does not mean the compelled purchase of the first is properly regarded as a regulation of the second.
 No matter how “inherently integrated” health insurance and health care consumption may be, they are